A Complete Guide to Everest Base Camp Trek

 Tipping the porter and guide in EBC

 Please keep in mind that useful tips for the guide and porter is highly expected.
 The guides will help you in every step of your trek, which will help you a lot.
 Also, they will give mental strength to complete this trek.
 And on the other hand, the porters were an older man who was too weak.
 Their way of life is only carrying goods of travelers.
-And you have to pay a tip to guide and porters.
+And you have to pay a tip to the guide and porters.

 Hiking to EBC via Gokyo Lakes